GLOBAL MARKETS-Oil, weak German data drag on stocks; Brazil sinks

 “It’s very hard to put a positive spin on what’s going on in Europe,” said Bernard Baumohl, managing director and chief global economist at the Economic Outlook Group in Princeton, New Jersey.
 “Europe is the epicenter of global weakness and Germany happens to be ground zero.”

-Brent crude oil futures pared early losses but were down 0.7 percent to $85.55 a barrel, after Goldman Sachs cut its price forecasts.
-U.S. crude oil fell 0.4 percent to $80.70 a barrel, after hitting a low of $79.44, as signs of rising global supply threatened deeper price losses.
+Brent crude oil futures extended losses, falling 1.4 percent to $84.91 a barrel, after Goldman Sachs cut its price forecasts.
+U.S. crude oil continued its months-long rout, trading at less than $80 a barrel, as signs of rising global supply threatened deeper price losses.

-MSCI’s all-country world equity index was last down 0.1 percent.
-The FTSEurofirst 300 index of top European shares closed down 0.57 percent, erasing early gains.
+MSCI’s all-country world equity index was last down 0.15 percent.
+The FTSEurofirst 300 index of top European shares was down 0.53 percent, erasing early gains.

 Brazil suffered big losses after Rousseff defeated Aecio Neves this weekend.
-Brazilian stocks plunged 3.7 percent to seven-month lows, with state-run oil company Petrobras down 12.5 percent, and banks shares falling 4 to 6 percent.
+Brazilian stocks plunged 5 percent to seven-month lows, with state-run oil company Petrobras down 13 percent, and banks’ shares falling 4 to 6 percent.

 Brazilian 5-year credit default swaps rose 10 basis points and bond yields rose as investors attempted to protect against further losses.